Peter Mellgard is the senior editor of Noema Magazine.

 POINT BAKER, Alaska — The sun was shining in the Alaskan rainforest on the morning Elsa Sebastian nosed the Murrelet out of a tiny harbor on the edge of an island in one of the world’s most remote wildernesses.
 A breeze blew out of the north at a steady 10 knots, and the sea was glassy and calm.
 “The boat feels good,” Elsa said, mostly to herself, as she kept an eye on the underwater rocks that lurked in the narrow channel.
 “The weather’s fucking great: bright blue skies, it’s warm, I’m in a tank top.
 It’s looking good.”
 The Murrelet’s two-cylinder engine thumped below deck as she turned us around the tip of the island into Sumner Strait, at the end of which was the open Pacific.

-The Murrelet is a blue-water voyage boat, a 38-foot ketch with two masts built in 1979 in Washington.
+The Murrelet is a blue-water voyage boat, a 38-foot ketch with two masts built in 1979.
 It’s a live-aboard vessel with a galley, a diesel stove, bookshelves and a dining table.
-Onboard at the beginning of its first serious trip with Elsa at the tiller was a crew of five: Mara Menahan, an artist who has biked the length of the Baja Peninsula and recently spent a year on the Greenland ice sheet; Colin Arisman and Gleb Mikhalev, filmmakers; and me.
+Onboard, at the beginning of its first serious trip with Elsa at the tiller, was a crew of five: Mara Menahan, an artist who has biked the length of the Baja Peninsula and recently spent a year on the Greenland ice sheet; Colin Arisman and Gleb Mikhalev, filmmakers; and me.
 Their friend Natalie Dawson, the executive director of Audubon Alaska, would come aboard in the town of Craig, a few days’ sail down the coast.

 Their mission was called “Last Stands,” a citizen-science “ground-truthing” expedition to document a vanishing landscape.
 The crew would circumnavigate Prince of Wales, the fourth-largest island in the country, sailing through remote bays and inlets and passages counter-clockwise back to Point Baker.
 It was a distance of some 350 nautical miles and would take nearly a month.
 The goal was to gather environmental data from the rarely visited backcountry and to document through art, film and personal experience how rampant clear-cut logging and climate change are slowly eating away at the Tongass National Forest, one of the world’s last remaining wildernesses.
 “I’m here to memorialize,” Mara told me.
 “At a time when we’re losing so much, who’s paying attention?
 If we can’t stop the destruction, maybe we can slow it down long enough to say goodbye.”